Whileberry | Modern Knitting Patterns, Classes and Tutorials

 View Original

-Sage Dishcloth, Free Knitting Pattern
+Sage Dishcloth Knitting Pattern

 A perfect small companion to Sage Tea Towel, the Sage Dishcloth, is a small and quick project perfect for beginners and seasoned knitters alike!
 Grab some worsted weight yarn from your stash and follow along this afternoon to knit your own Sage Dishcloth!